 One of BodyBoss 2.0’s best selling points are its free-to-anyone slew of videos to help you get going, learn, and reach your goals, including:

-- A three-week activation and an eight-week BodyBoss program
+- A three-week activation and an eight-week BodyBoss program.
+The workout guides reinforce your confidence to make sure you’re doing it right!

 - Total body and cardio workouts